johnrpenner/sunrise/README.md

 🌅 7:05  🌃 19:13  🌖 64%
 Death-Star:~ john$

-Currently in progress — but uncomplete — is an astronimical computation of the Moonphase.
-Once this is completed, I will clean up the code, and make a 1.0 release — which ideally should be built into a macOS BREW command: brew sunrise — this is the goal. 🌅
+Currently in progress — an Astronimical computation of the Moonphase().
+Currently it compiles, but it doenst return compatible results and needs Debugging!!
+Once this is completed, I will make a 2.5 release — which ideally should be built into a macOS BREW command: brew sunrise — this is the goal. 🌅

-peace out 🍃 jrp on toronto island [ September 22, 2024 ]
+peace out 🍃 jrp on toronto island [ September 26, 2024 ]